 - Draw a large heart on the back side of the meat tray.

-- Every half inch or so, poke a small hole around the heart.
+- Every half inch or so, poke a small hole around the heart with a pencil.

 5. Starting from the underside of the meat tray, thread the needle through, so it comes up through the top of the meat tray.

 - Tape the knot to the bottom the of the tray with the masking tape.

 7. Using the holes as a guide, thread the needle through to the top of the tray and then back through the next hole to the bottom of the tray until you reach where you started.

 8. On the bottom side of the meat tray, tie a knot in the yarn as close to the tray as possible.

 9. Cut off the excess yarn, and tape down the knot.